 Vanderbilt Executive MBA students offer employers new ideas and perspectives, new talents and vast resources in the way of access to Vanderbilt faculty, a strong alumni base and the databases and support services of a world-class business library.

 Long-term loyalty of prized employees

-Additionally, studies have shown that graduates of the Vanderbilt MBA program for executives remain loyal to their current employers, regardless of level of sponsorship.
-If not through tuition, companies tend to reward these employees at a level that motivates loyalty.
+Studies have shown that graduates of the Vanderbilt MBA program for executives remain loyal to their current employers, regardless of level of sponsorship.
+If not through tuition, companies tend to reward these employees—who produce valuable work and insight—at a level that motivates loyalty.